Complete Cost Comparison: Email APIs for AI Agents in 2026

 Not all email APIs are built for the same thing.
 Before comparing prices, you need to understand what each type of service actually provides:

-Agent-native mailbox APIs (Dead Simple Email, AgentMail) are built from the ground up for AI agents.
+Agent-native mailbox APIs (Dead Simple Email, AgentMail, Inbound) are built from the ground up for AI agents.
 They let you create inboxes programmatically via API, store messages persistently, manage conversation threads, and receive inbound email through webhooks.
 No OAuth, no human in the loop.
-This is the category most AI agent developers actually need.
+This is the category most AI agent developers actually need — and in 2026 it is the fastest-growing one, with new entrants and venture funding flowing in.

 Transactional email APIs (SendGrid, Postmark, Mailgun, Amazon SES, Resend) are built for sending one-way notifications: password resets, order confirmations, marketing campaigns.
 Some offer inbound email parsing via webhooks, but they provide no inbox, no storage, and no threading.
 You receive raw email payloads and must build everything else yourself.